impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 #!/usr/bin/env bats
 ```

 This is a shebang, but it's not a `bash` shebang.
-Instead, it's a `bats` shebang.  [`bats` is a test-runner program](https://github.com/sstephenson/bats) that Sam Stephenson (the original author of RBENV) wrote, and it's used here as RBENV's test framework.
+Instead, it's a `bats` shebang.  [`bats` is a test-runner program](https://github.com/sstephenson/bats){:target="_blank" rel="noopener"} that Sam Stephenson (the original author of RBENV) wrote, and it's used here as RBENV's test framework.
 But it's not RBENV-specific; you could technically use it to test any shell script.

 ### Experiment: running the BATS tests

 To run these tests, we'll need to install `bats` first.
-The installation instructions are [here](https://github.com/sstephenson/bats#installing-bats-from-source).
+The installation instructions are [here](https://github.com/sstephenson/bats#installing-bats-from-source){:target="_blank" rel="noopener"}.
 Once that's done, we can navigate to the home directory of our cloned RBENV codebase, and run the following:

 ```
 $ bats ./test/rbenv.bats